 As Secretary of State, I continued to rely on his advice and counsel.

-Robert C. Byrd, led by the power of his example, and he made all of us who had the honor of serving as his colleagues, better public servants and better citizens.
+Robert C. Byrd led by the power of his example, and he made all of us who had the honor of serving as his colleagues better public servants and better citizens.

-Robert Seabird left such a legacy.
+Robert C. Byrd left such a legacy.

-Although I and my colleagues behind me revere the Senate, uh Robert C. Byrd elevated the Senate, who was the embodiment of his state.
+Although I and my colleagues behind me revere the Senate, Robert C. Byrd elevated the Senate, who was the embodiment of his state.

 It was Robert C. Byrd.

-Every time I sat with a leader, I never called Senator Byrd Senator.
+Every time I sat with a leader, I never called Senator Byrd senator.

 I always called him leader.